Utah Deaf History and Culture

 Elizabeth DeLong School of the Deaf

-In August 2022, Dr. Michelle Tanner, the Associate Superintendent of the Utah School for the Deaf, approached Amanda Tolle Wolfe, a talented Deaf designer from Washington State and an employee of the school, for a special project.
+In August 2022, Dr. Michelle Tanner, Associate Superintendent of the Utah School for the Deaf, approached Amanda Tolle Wolfe, a talented Deaf designer from Washington State and a school employee, regarding a special project.
 The task was to create a mascot for the Elizabeth DeLong School of the Deaf (EDS) on the USDB campus in Springville, Utah.
 Amanda, known for her passion for designing logos, enthusiastically accepted the challenge.
 Her dedication and creativity were evident in the vibrant Phoenix mascot she crafted for EDS, a design the school quickly adopted and celebrated.
+The vibrant Phoenix symbolized resilience and strength, perfectly embodying the spirit of the students and faculty at EDS.
+Amanda's design not only brought a sense of pride to the school community but also inspired a renewed excitement for their programs and events.

 Picture